AnaBondiguel/babyessentials/README.md

 The purpose of this two-sided marketplace application is to help parents to buy and sell baby essentails, such as nursery furniture, prams, and car seats etc. The application connects with parents around our community to their favourite baby products at affordable price.
 It helps to save spaces at home and money for parents, and to protect our environment for substainability.

 ### Functionality / features
-1. Two-sided marketplaces for users to sell and buy products by using Ruby on Rials and Postgreql database in developemnt and production
+1. Two-sided marketplaces for users to sell and buy products by using Ruby on Rails and Postgresql database in development and production

-2. Using Devise for user authetication
+2. Using Devise for user authentication

 3. User authorisation allows users to have restrictions on what they can see and edit

-4. Image uploading capability
+4. Using Active Storage for uploading images

 5. Application deployment on Heroku

 6. Using Stripe for a payment system

 7. Creating a search bar for users to find their items

+8. Having a form to create new listings with the gem of simply_form

+9. Users can use their Facebook account to log into the account of the application with the gem of Omniauth-Facebook

+10. I applied bootstrap-scss: card into my view of the listings.
+Users can have better experiences to view the products online.

+11. Users can view what they bought and sold in the past in the links of bought items and sold items.

+12. Using Webhook to track customers' payment if the customers loss internet connection after payment and verify the person has truly made a purchase and isn't just faking the data in the URL.

 ### Sitemap
 ![Sitemap_App](./sitemap.png)